MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Task 5: Use a service

-1. Edit the  **CityController** constructor to allow it to accept the following parameters:
+1. Edit the  **CityController** constructor to accept the following parameters:
     - Parameter: **IData** service named **data**
     - Parameter: **IHostingEnvironment** service named **environment**